KusionStack/kusion/docs/design/kusion_module/kusion_modules.md

 All KCL codes written by app devs will be compiled by KPM and output an intermediate YAML.
 Kusion combines this YAML and corresponding workspace configurations as inputs of Kusion module generators and invokes these generators to get the final Intent.

-Considering workload is required for every application and other modules depends on it, Kusion will execute the `workload` module at first to generate the workload resource.
-For modules that need to modify attributes in the `workload` such as environments, labels and annotations, we provides a `patch` interface to fulfill this demand.
+Considering workload is required for every application and other modules depend on it, Kusion will execute the `workload` module at first to generate the workload resource.
+For modules that need to modify attributes in the `workload` such as environments, labels and annotations, we provide a `patch`` interface to fulfill this demand.

 ##### Generator Interface

-Kusion invokes all module generators described through gRPC with [go-plugin](https://github.com/hashicorp/go-plugin) and provides a framework to deserialize and validate input and output values to guarantee the correctness.
+Kusion invokes all module generators described through gRPC with [go-plugin](https://github.com/hashicorp/go-plugin) and provides a framework to deserialize and validate input and output values to guarantee correctness.
 Interfaces are defined below.

 ```go
 // Generate resources of Intent